agorf/feed2email/README.md

 * `~/.feed2email/history-<digest>.yml` is created for each feed containing these (old) entries, where `<digest>` is the MD5 hex digest of the feed URL

-If you want to receive existing entries from a newly added feed, you can manually delete them from its history.
-Next time feed2email runs, they will be treated as new and processed (sent as email).

 **Warning:** Versions prior to 0.6.0 used a single history file for all feeds.
 Before using version 0.6.0 for the first time, please make sure you run the provided migration script: `feed2email-migrate-history` If you don't, feed2email will think it's run for the first time and will treat all entries as old (thus no email will be sent and you may miss some entries).

+To receive existing entries from a new feed:

+1. Add it to `feeds.yml` (see above)
+1. Run feed2email once so that the feed's history file is generated
+1. Remove the entries you want to receive from the feed's history (i.e. with your text editor)
+1. Remove the feed's meta file (`meta-<digest>.yml`) to bust feed fetching caching

+Next time feed2email runs, these entries will be treated as new and will be processed (sent as email).

 You can use [cron][] to run feed2email automatically e.g. once every hour.